passcod/stalc/README.md

 Simple command words:

-(The rules for what can be a symbol and what can't are TBC, but Unicode is supported.)
+(The rules for what can be a symbol and what can't are not formally defined yet, but as a general guideline: anything that can be interpreted as an **input** cannot be a command, which includes all digits; anything else except non-printable characters and whitespace can be.)

 ```
 print